barry963/Power-line-remote-monitor-and-control-system/README.md

 2. Control the breaker of three remote power lines separately
 3. break the power lines automatically by VAMP relay when overcurrent happens

+mySerialPortTools folder contains the source code of RTU developed on PC Qt, mySerialPortTools_remove_GUI folder contains the source code that migrated to Atmel NGW 100 board.

 For detail, please refer to the related document.